cloudmesh-community/fa19-516-147/project/report.md

 Harsha Upadhyay, [fa19-516-147](https://github.com/cloudmesh-community/fa19-516-147/edit/master/project/report.md)

-:o: put in url to python api for google in Refernces section

-:o: start looking at cloudmesh-storage

-:o: use proper punctioation space rules there is a space after a , . and so on but not before

 ## Objective

 Abstract database management on Multicloud environments for the NIST Big Data Reference Architecture AWS, Azure.